crawl3r/crawl3r.github.io/_posts/2020-01-12-slae32_tcp_reverse_shell.md

 }
 ```

-Compared to exercise 1, the only new system call we can see here is the connect() function.
+Compared to the bind shell, the only new system call we can see here is the connect() function.
 Before we start, let’s make sure we have all the required information using the same approach as last time:

 ```
-root@kali:~/Documents/slae32/exercise_2# cat /usr/include/i386-linux-gnu/asm/unistd_32.h | grep connect
+root@kali:~/Documents/revshell# cat /usr/include/i386-linux-gnu/asm/unistd_32.h | grep connect
 #define __NR_connect 362
 ```

 ```
-root@kali:~/Documents/slae32/exercise_2# man 2 connect
+root@kali:~/Documents/revshell# man 2 connect
 <snipped>
 SYNOPSIS
        #include <sys/types.h>          /* See NOTES */